prefab-cloud/prefab-cloud-docs-web/docs/sdks/ruby.md

 ## Telemetry

-By default, Prefab uploads telemetry that enables powerful features.
-You can alter or disable this behavior using the following options.
+By default, Prefab uploads telemetry that enable a number of useful features.
+You can alter or disable this behavior using the following options:

-#### Definitions of those options

 | Name                         | Description                                                                                                                           | Default           |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- | ----------------- |
 | collect_evaluation_summaries | Send counts of config/flag evaluation results back to Prefab to view in web app                                                       | true              |
 | collect_logger_counts        | Send counts of logger usage back to Prefab to power log-levels configuration screen                                                   | true              |
 | context_upload_mode          | Upload either context "shapes" (the names and data types your app uses in prefab contexts) or periodically send full example contexts | :periodic_example |

+If you want to change any of these options, you can pass an `options` object when initializing the Prefab client.

 ```ruby
 #application.rb